-Arizona restaurants may resume dine-in service May 11, but many won't be.
-Some owners aren't ready to reopen into a coronavirus world, and some are doing well enough with curbside and takeout.
+Arizona restaurants were permitted to resume dine-in service May 11, but many opted not to.
+Some owners weren't ready to reopen into a coronavirus world, and some were doing well enough with curbside and takeout.

-And others won't be opening back up because they've closed permanently during the COVID-19 shutdown.
+But others aren't opening back up because they've closed permanently during the COVID-19 shutdown.

 We’re in no way out of the woods yet.
-But looking at the timespan from March 17, when all restaurants and bars in the city of Phoenix (and other cities in the metro area) were closed to the public, to May 11, a group of eateries did not make it through.
-Here are eight.
+But looking at the timespan from March 17, when all restaurants and bars in the city of Phoenix (and other cities in the metro area) were closed to the public, to May 31, a group of eateries did not make it through.
+Here are several of them.

 Barrio Café Gran Reserva